Blaine, Minnesota: Sports

 The 3M Open, a PGA Tour event, is held at TPC Twin Cities.

 The National Sports Center was the home of Minnesota's professional soccer teams for 23 years.
-From 1990 to 2003 and 2008–2009 the National Sports Center was home for the now defunct Minnesota Thunder.
-After the Thunder folded, the sports center quickly stepped in and created the NSC Minnesota Stars for the 2009 season.
-The United States Soccer Federation ruled the stadium could not own the team, due to an increase in financial standards the stadium did not have, and the team re-branded to become the Minnesota Stars FC for the 2010–2012 seasons.
-The Minnesota United FC, after being re-branded in early 2013 to represent the history of soccer in Minnesota, played at the National Sports Center until their promotion to Major League Soccer in 2017, and they now play at Allianz Field in St. Paul but continue to use the National Sports Center as their training facility.
+From 1990 to 2003 and in 2008–2009 the National Sports Center was home to the now defunct Minnesota Thunder.
+After the Thunder folded, the sports center created the NSC Minnesota Stars for the 2009 season.
+The United States Soccer Federation ruled the stadium could not own the team, due to financial standards the stadium did not meet, and the team rebranded as the Minnesota Stars FC for the 2010–2012 seasons.
+Minnesota United FC, after being rebranded in 2013 to represent Minnesota soccer history, played at the National Sports Center until its promotion to Major League Soccer in 2017, and now plays at Allianz Field in St. Paul and uses the National Sports Center as a training facility.

-The National Sports Center is also home to Victory Links Golf Course, a stadium with an artificial turf field, over 50 full-size soccer fields, an eight-sheet ice arena, the largest of its kind in the world, an expo center, and a meeting and convention facility.
+The National Sports Center is also home to Victory Links Golf Course, a stadium with an artificial turf field, over 50 full-size soccer fields, an eight-sheet ice arena (the largest of its kind in the world), an expo center, and a meeting and convention facility.